tilde-nlp/neasqc_wp6_qnlp/neasqc_wp61/doc/README.md

 `s[n   (s\\n)[((s\\n)/n)   n[(n/n)   n[(n/n)   n]]]]`

 Dataset *labelled_newscatcher_dataset* has only 12 examples and *RAW_interactions* has only 77 examples after filtering.
 As the number of examples is too small models are not trained for these datasets.
+The train/test/dev sets are split using the random stratified method.

 |                                                                                                                    | reviews.tsv<br>(train: 1596, dev: 199, test: 199)<br>5 classes | amazonreview_train.tsv<br>(train: 16853, dev: 2107, test: 2107)<br>2 classes |
 |--------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------|------------------------------------------------------------------------------|